vekrt/haskstat/README.md

 * count: counting the occurrence of the elements in the array
 * binning: simple histogram
 * jarqueBera: Jarque-Bera test of normality with *p-value* computed from Chi-Squared distribution
-* fft/ifft: radix-2 fast Fourier transform (seems to have floating precision error when used in autocorr)
+* fft/ifft: radix-2 fast Fourier transform [Wiener-Khinchin](https://en.wikipedia.org/wiki/Autocorrelation#Wiener%E2%80%93Khinchin_theorem)
 * autocorr: autocorrelation based on fft
 * normalise: normalisation of the data, subtracting the mean and dividing by std